marshmellow77/vertex-gemini/README.md

 # Quickstart

-Using Gemini Pro via Google's Vertex APIs
+Using Gemini Pro via Google's Vertex APIs.
+To run the app use `streamlit run chatbot-gemini.py`